v8/web-tooling-benchmark/docs/in-depth.md

 bundles.

-This benchmark runs the UglifyJS minifier on the (concatenated) JavaScript source for the ES2015 test in the [Speedometer](https://browserbench.org/Speedometer) 2.0 benchmark.
+This benchmark runs the UglifyJS minifier on the (concatenated) JavaScript source for the ES2015 test in the [Lodash](https://lodash.com) module.

 ## uglify-es

-This benchmark stresses the new ES2015 and beyond minifier using the 196KiB ES2015 module containing the untranspiled [Vue](https://github.com/vuejs/vue) bundle.
+This benchmark stresses the new ES2015 and beyond minifier on the (concatenated) JavaScript source for the ES2015 test in the [Speedometer](https://browserbench.org/Speedometer) 2.0 benchmark.